 Interested in hourly forecast?
 Get the app

-At the beginning of 2022, Debrecen was experiencing a period of “Moderate” air quality with a US AQI reading of 63.
+At the start of February 2022, Szeged was experiencing a period of “Moderate” air quality with a US AQI reading of 50.
 This United States Air Quality Index number is an internationally used set of metrics supported by the World Health Organisation (WHO) and is used to compare the air quality in different cities throughout the world using comparable standards.
 It is calculated by using the levels of the six most commonly found pollutants such as nitrogen dioxide, sulphur dioxide, ozone, carbon monoxide and both sizes of particulate matter, which are PM2.5 and PM10.
 If all six figures are not always available in which case, a level is calculated by using what data there is.
-Debrecen measured all six of these major pollutants which were as follows; PM2.5 - 18 µg/m³, PM10 - 19 µg/m³, ozone (O3) - 58.1 µg/m³, nitrogen dioxide (NO2) - 8.6 µg/m³, sulphur dioxide (SO2) - 4 µg/m³ and carbon monoxide (CO) - 684 µg/m³.
+Both sizes of Particulate Matter were recorded here which were PM2.5 - 16 µg/m³ and PM10 - 19 µg/m³.

 When air pollution is classified as being “Moderate” the given advice would be to remain indoors as much as possible, closing doors and windows to prevent the ingress of more polluted air.
 Those who are more sensitive to poor quality air should avoid venturing outside until it improves.
 If this is unavoidable, then a good quality face mask should be worn at all times.
 All types of outdoor exercise should be avoided until the air quality improves.
 There is a downloadable app from AirVisual.com which is suitable for all operating systems and gives the latest information regarding air quality in real-time.

-There were no records about air pollution kept before 2020 when a figure of 16.1 µg/m³ was recorded, however, this lower figure was almost expected because it would have been affected by the COVID-19 pandemic as many vehicles were no longer in daily use because the offices were closed and the staff encouraged to work from home, in an attempt to halt the spread of the virus.
+Historically, records regarding air quality were first kept in 2018 when a figure of 17.3 µg/m³ was noted.
+This improved the following year when a figure of 15.7 µg/m³ was recorded.
+This lower figure was almost expected because it would have been affected by the COVID-19 pandemic as many vehicles were no longer in daily use because the offices were closed and the staff encouraged to work from home, in an attempt to halt the spread of the virus.
 Many factories and non-essential production units were also required to close which removed their emissions from the atmosphere, albeit on a temporary basis.
 Worldwide, cities reported a much better quality of air due to the general lack of traffic pollution in city centres due to the pandemic.